A Storm of Swords – Daenerys VI

 In a wider sense, because everyone is made in God’s image and likeness (cf. Gen.1:27-28) and God desires that all human beings be saved (2 Pet.
 3:9; Jn.
 3:16-17), all human persons can be said to be children of God.
 And yet we can’t fall into religious indifferentism.
 On the salvation of non-Catholics, see CCC 846-48).
 Source.

 The Steel Angels refer to themselves as the “children” of their god, discussed at length here –> the Pale Child Bakkalon.
 This is also how GRRM describes the near identical Cyrain of Ash and Lilith from The Glass Flower.
-The Jaenshi in this story are akin to the Children of the Forest/Free Folk in ASOIAF.
+The Jaenshi in …And Seven Times Never Kill Man are akin to the Children of the Forest+Free Folk in ASOIAF, more precisely, the Jaenshi came first and the two aspects of them were then expanded in to the archetypal basis for the Free Folk/First Men and CotF later in A Song of Ice and Fire.

 - John 1:12 But as many as received Him, to them He gave the right to become children of God to those who believe in His name.